-If you’re thinking about installing renewable energy at your home, like solar panels on your roof or a wind turbine on your property, please review information on eligibility, installation considerations, and application instructions for renewable energy at your home or business here.
+If you’re thinking about installing renewable energy at your home, please review information on eligibility, installation considerations, and application instructions for renewable energy at your home or business.
 The application process is in place to ensure your system meets safety and reliability standards to keep your family, our crews, and all DP&L customers safe.

 Net metering is the difference between how much energy DP&L delivers to you and how much energy we receive from you.
 The difference is measured by a net meter installed by DP&L after your renewable energy system is connected to the grid and your interconnection is approved.
 The interconnection process is necessary to ensure your system is operating in parallel with DP&L’s delivery system.

 NOTE: Unless you have batteries or other energy storage technology, the energy cannot be stored.
 Excess energy is pushed back onto the DP&L grid.

 How does net metering affect my bill?

 If you produce your own energy (also known as distributed generation), there may be times when you produce more energy than you need.
 The energy that you do not use goes back onto the grid to be used by others.
 The DP&L net meter measures not only how much energy we deliver to your home, but also how much energy you put back on the grid.

 DP&L measures how much energy is delivered to customers and how much energy is received from customers through the meter.
 DP&L does not measure how much energy your renewable system produces, or how much energy you consume from your system.

 Additional usage details will be available on your bill, including Actual, Received and Net usage.
 Learn More ›